innovationOUtside/oucb-config-generator/database_service_example.md

 Defining a service via the `services` configuration option also ensure that the user has permissions to `start`, `stop` and `restart` the service.

-Definiong a service via `services` sets the following user permissions on the service:
+Defining a service via `services` sets the following user permissions on the service:

 ```bash
 {state['image']['user']} ALL=(root) NOPASSWD: /usr/sbin/service {service} start